Chalarangelo/30-seconds-of-code/content/snippets/js/s/event-listener-once.md

 ---
-title: How can I listen for an event only once?
+title: How can I listen for an event only once in JavaScript?
 shortTitle: Execute event handler only once
 type: question
 language: javascript